So you’ve just set up a company in 2025 and might be asking yourself: what’s next?

 If you don’t yet have a Constitution – don’t stress!

-When you register your company, most incorporation providers will give you a standard Constitution.
+When you register your company, most incorporation providers include a standard Constitution.
+In many cases, this document aligns with the replaceable rules outlined by ASIC.

 What’s Usually Included In A Constitution?